fbpx

 Crypto Exponentials

 What started out as a curiosity to learn about Bitcoin during the year 2016 has turned into a mission to share my research with as many people as possible.
-With ever-increasing value combined with speculation, there are many ways we can win together in Crypto and DeFi.
+With ever-increasing value combined with speculation, there are many ways we can win together with ABC (ai + blockchain + cloud) trio.
 Knowledge is power!

 More to Explore